 Electronic Script Submission/Debate Self-Timing

 We love Electronic Script Submission!
 And so will you - it's been made even easier and will get you off to a great start before you even set foot on the campus.
-Be sure to open the tab labeled Script Submission Forms for amazingly helpful links to script submission information, including details for electronic script submission.
+Be sure to open the tab labeled Script Submission for amazingly helpful links to script submission information, including details for electronic script submission.
 Just like NITOC, all script submissions will be done electronically at the Concordia Challenge.

-We are aiming to have a timer in every debate room that has a team with anyone who is a first-year debate competitor.
+We are aiming to provide a timer in every room of debate where there is a first-year debate competitor.
 (Please indicate that you are a First Year Debater by checking the box in registration.)
-All seasoned debaters need to be prepared to self-time their rounds.
+All debaters need to be prepared to self-time their rounds.
 Please see the Debate Self-Timing Information tab for details.
-NOTE: Many first-year debaters have been learning to time themselves during the 2014-2015 season because of a continued shortage of timers.
-We suggest you come prepared to do-it-yourself.

-There will be a judge orientation prior to each round of speech and debate.
-Parents, it is important to go through an orientation if you haven't been to one at a tournament this year.
+There will be a judge orientation prior to each competition round.
+Parents, it is important to go through an orientation if you haven't attended one this year.
 With two Wild Card events, it is highly recommended that all parents go through an orientation.
 Please try to attend one early on, especially if this is your students' first year of competition.
 If you have never attended the separate Apologetics orientation please see one of our friendly orientors prior to judging an Apologetics round.

 Teams/Clubs will be responsible for judging a minimum of two rounds of Team Policy debate, two rounds for Parli debate and three rounds of Lincoln/Douglas debate for each student registered on their team.

-Additionally, each Team/Club will be responsible for a minimum of one round of Individual Events per event for each registered IE student.
+Additionally, each Team/Club will be responsible for a minimum of one round of speech events per event for each registered student competing in speeches.

-Commitment: We are attempting to find as many community judges as we can from the Orange County area to adjudicate for the tournament.
-However, in order to allow the maximum number of entrants to participate, we are asking competitors to help provide judges for a minimal amount of rounds.
+Our commitment: We are attempting to find as many community judges as we can from the Orange County area to adjudicate for the tournament.
+However, in order to allow the maximum number of entrants to participate, we are requesting that competitors provide judges for a minimal amount of rounds.
 Judges are considered non-participants who are 18 years or older and have graduated from high school.
 This usually includes parents, parents of other club members, former debaters and speakers who have moved on to college, or friends in the area.
 Alumni - See "Alumni" tab on the left for more info.

 Please stop by the ballot push table, located in the Student Union Center patio, early to pick up a ballot.
 We recommend being there one hour prior to a round.